turingschool/try-turing/_posts/1000-01-31-twitter-project-part-1.markdown

 layout: post
 date: 1000-01-31
 permalink: twitter-project-part-1
+program: back-end
 ---

 Let's write a program that can post tweets, read user timelines, search for hashtags.
 Next, we'll add to our program by creating a bot that can automatically follow users who tweet about certain things.
 Finally, we'll write a program that can live-stream tweets with specific keywords.

 ## Installing the Gem